 The Employees' Retirement System administers defined benefit pension plans for state employees, teachers, state police, judges and participating municipal employees.
 State employees and teachers are combined in one plan while state police, judges and municipal employees are each separate plans.
-The Statement of Plan Net Assets provides a snapshot of the financial position of the System at June 30, 2002.
+The Statement of Plan Net Assets provides a snapshot of the financial position of the System at June 30, 2003.
 The Statement of Changes in Plan Net Assets summarizes the additions and deductions that occurred during the fiscal year.
 The Notes to the Financial Statements provide additional information that is essential to a full understanding of the financial statements.
-The Required Supplementary Information consists of schedules and related notes which demonstrate the System's progress in accumulating funds to neet future pension benefits for members of the System.
+The Required Supplementary Information consists of schedules and related notes which demonstrate the System's progress in accumulating funds to meet future pension benefits for members of the System.

-Financial Highlights for the Fiscal Year Ended June 30, 2002
+Financial Highlights for the Fiscal Year Ended June 30, 2003

-- □ The System's plan net assets decreased by \$691.3 million from \$6.2 billion at June 30, 2001.
-This decrease is primarily attributable to a net loss on investments and the payment of pension benefits that exceeded employer and employee contributions. - □ The system incurred a net loss from investing activities of \$508.9 million for the fiscal year ended June 30, 2002. - □ Total employee and employer contributions into the System's plans decreased \$15 million compared to the prior year.
-Total contributions from both employers and employees were \$261.8 million. - □ Total pension benefits paid to members increased \$34.9 million or 8.7% compared to the fiscal year ended June 30, 2001.
-Total pension benefits paid were \$434.6 million. - □ The System earned a total of \$2,604,792 in securities lending income for fiscal 2002.
+- □ The System's plan net assets decreased by \$34 million from \$5.5 billion at June 30, 2002.
+This decrease is primarily attributable to payment of pension benefits that exceeded employer and employee contributions. - □ Total pension benefits paid to members were \$470.1 million, an increase of \$35.6 million or 8.2% compared to the fiscal year ended June 30, 2002. - □ Total employee and employer contributions into the System's plans increased \$38.7 million compared to the prior year.
+Total contributions from both employers and employees were \$300.5 million. - □ The System incurred a net gain from investing activities of \$147.2 million for the fiscal year ended June 30, 2003.
+Included in this amount is \$1.8 million in securities lending income.